 - France (data type: country)

-The next example of direct identification is using this simple identifier yielding unique value response:
+The next example of direct identification is using this simple identifier yielding a unique value response:

 This identifier is human-readable and as result has disclosure of the first and last name of the individual and his employment at Acme Ltd. The name of the person is indeed the most common result in direct identification.
 Practically, the idea of "identified person" implies most often a reference to the person's name.